Maumagnaguagno/HyperTensioN/README.md

 Therefore a positive precondition set that does not mention all free variables will generate zero unifications.
 In classical planning it is possible to try the entire list of objects as values, but in HTN there may be an infinite number of values.
 It is possible to solve this problem adding each object possible to be used to the initial state, ``(object kiwi) (object banjo)``, in the initial state and add them in the preconditions, ``(object ?x)``.
-Unifications only happen to methods in Hypertension, a method must be created to bound values for an operator if a free variable value is not know.
+Unifications only happen to methods in HyperTensioN, a method must be created to bound values for an operator if a free variable value is not know.
 The following example goes beyond this specification, using an instance variable to avoid cached positions created by other decomposition paths.
 You can always use ``if-else`` constructs to speed-up problem solving.
-Here it is clear that no state memory is created by Hypertension, that is why we use ``@visited_at``.
+Here it is clear that no state memory is created by HyperTensioN, that is why we use ``@visited_at``.
 This memory is also cleared during the process to reuse previous positions, give a look at visit and unvisit operators in Robby to understand.
 You could also define visit and unvisit as predicates, but then your memory would only hold the current path, which makes planning slower.